Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdlist.md

 - $R$ is of type $\textbf{T}$.

 **Behavior**: returns the first element of $A$.
-Results in a run-time error if $A$ is empty.
+Results in a Run-time error if $A$ is empty.

 ```
 hd of []